 And that's it for this lesson.
 We hope you liked it and don’t forget to send us your feedback and suggestions.

+Unlike other Latin American countries, Spanish in Argentina was heavily influenced by Portuguese and Italian languages (from the massive immigration at the beginning of the 20th century).
 With that being said, let's take a look at some of the most popular Argentine slang words and terms:

 It’s a term that seems to come from wakcha in Quechua, the language spoken by the indigenous people in Cuzco, Perú.
 In Argentina and many other countries, it’s a derogatory word used to describe someone who has lost both their parents.